 Troubleshoot Click Tracking

-If it seems like clicks aren't being tracked in your reports, these are some common causes of that sort of behavior:
+If it seems like clicks aren't being correctly tracked in your reports, below are some common causes.

 Only clicks made in a live send of your campaign will be tracked in your campaign reports.